gabigor1/project-one/README.md

 ## Bugs

 * If you press too fast the spacebar the laser overlap.
-* Sometimes laser destroys the next alien.
+* Sometimes the laser destroys the next alien.

 ## Resources